fridanco/WA2-TicketSystem/README.md

 - `fun rejectEmptyValidityZoneToken()`: tests the validation module sending a JWT token with an empty validity zone
 - `fun acceptValidJWT()`: tests the validation module sending a valid JWT token without checking on a database
 - `fun acceptUniqueTicket()`: tests the validation module sending a valid JWT token.
 Using a database checks if that `sub` identifier  is unique
 - `fun rejectDuplicateTicket()`: tests the validation module sending a pair of equals JWT tokens.
-After checking on a database, it rejects them if they've the same `sub` identifier.
+After checking on a database, it rejects them if they've the same `sub` identifier
+- `fun rejectEmptyPayloadRequest`: tests the validation module sending a valid JWT signature but with an empty payload.

 ### Integration tests
 Their aim is to check if different modules are working fine when combined together as a group.